dwslab/jRDF2Vec/README.md

 This parameter controls the depth of each walk.
 Depth is defined as the number of hops.
 Hence, you can also set an odd number.
 A depth of 1 leads to a sentence in the form `<s p o>`.
 - `-threads <number_of_threads>` (default: `(# of available processors) / 2`)<br/>
 This parameter allows you to set the number of threads that shall be used for the walk generation as well as for the training.
+- `-walkDirectory <directory where walk files shall be generated/reside>`<br/>
+The directory where the walks shall be generated into.
+In case of `-onlyTraining`, the directory where the walks reside.

 **Parameters for the Training Configuration**
 - `-trainingMode <cbow | sg>` (default: `sg`) <br/>